termsurf/talk/readme.md

-You can combine this with [`@termsurf/talk`](https://github.com/termsurf/talk.js) to start from native writing systems, and using that library convert to Chat Text ASCII, then simplify the ASCII into a somewhat readable form!
+You can combine this with [`@termsurf/talk`](https://github.com/termsurf/talk.js) to start from native writing systems, and using that library convert to ChatText ASCII, then simplify the ASCII into a somewhat readable form!

 ```ts